transient-haskell/transient-universe/README.md

   r <- atRemote $ local $ choose $ take 3 $ repeat $ "hello "++ name
   local $ render $ rawHtml $ h1 r
 ```
+See the package Axiom for instructions about how to compile and run this program.

 Widgets with code running in browser and servers can compose with other widgets.
 A Browser node can gain access to many server nodes trough the  server that delivered the web application.